qwang897/Uni-deepSG/README.md

 using $eff=\frac{1}{1+\cdot e^{(A ener+B)}}$ to combine CAS9 variants together. so the model can train different CAS9 or in different labs

-**requrments:**
+**Requirments:**

 python==3.8.0
 numpy==1.23.5
 pytorch==2.0.1+cu117

-**source data path**: ./main/source_data
+**Source data path**: ./main/source_data

 **model training**
-if you want to train the model, in ./main/TrainModel/ run temtrain.py.
+If you want to train the model, in ./main/TrainModel/ run temtrain.py.
-if you want to add new items, please check the format in ./main/TrainModel/data/ remeber to add the scarfford. the scarfford format is in "./main/TrainModel/AddScarfford.ipynb"<br>
+If you want to add new items, please check the format in ./main/TrainModel/data/ remeber to add the scaffold. the scaffold format is in "./main/TrainModel/AddScarfford.ipynb"<br>
 the model is showing as follow:
 ![MODEL](./model.png)